How to Add the Perfect Crunch to Salads with Glazed Nuts

 These glazed almonds would go amazing with just about any salad, substituting them or just adding them in!
 Whatever your favorite salad is, surely these glazed almonds will go perfectly.
 If you are looking for something to add these to besides salads, they are so delicious as a topping for ice cream or other desserts!
 Glazed almonds are also delicious by themselves as a sweet, crunchy snack!

-Watch Me Add Homemade Glazed Nuts with Salads
+Watch Me Add Homemade Glazed Nuts to Salads

 If you like this recipe, check these out too: